 HIV and AIDS are not the same thing.
 HIV stands for Human Immunodeficiency Virus.
 HIV is a virus that attacks the immune system, which is where our body fights infection.
 If left untreated, HIV will damage the immune system to the point where Acquired Immune Deficiency Syndrome (AIDS) develops.
-AIDS is the life-threatening condition of late-stage HIV where a person’s immune system is too weak to fight off even minor infection.
+AIDS is the life-threatening condition of late-stage HIV where a person’s immune system is too damaged to fight off even minor infection.

 There are a lot of rumours that go around about HIV, so let’s set some of those straight: You can’t tell if someone has HIV just by looking at them, you can’t get HIV by kissing or cuddling, mosquitoes don’t pass on HIV and you can’t get it by shaking hands, sharing cutlery or cups, or by eating food made by someone with HIV.

 You can only get HIV through blood, semen, vaginal fluid, anal fluid or breastmilk.
-You can’t get HIV from saliva, sweat, or tears
+You can’t get HIV from saliva, sweat, or tears.